Call Spikes

 A typical investigation flow:

-- Look at the calls during the spike window — are they legitimate (real customers) or noise (one persistent robocaller, accidental flood from a marketing test, etc.)?
+- Look at the calls for the spike window — are they legitimate (real customers) or noise (one persistent robocaller, accidental flood from a marketing test, etc.)?

 - Check whether the affected company recently launched a new ad campaign or service.